 What is a pelvic floor PT?

 So, since my friend with the bad knee can’t come see me at my office, who would?
-The types of problems that a pelvic floor PT sees will usually fall into one of these categories:
+The people who a pelvic floor PT sees usually fall into one of these categories:

-- People experiencing bladder control problems including leaking urine, urinary frequency and urgency, difficulty emptying their bladder, bladder prolapse and often patients with frequent UTIs (urinary tract or bladder infections).
+- People experiencing bladder control problems, including leaking urine, urinary frequency and urgency, difficulty emptying their bladder, bladder prolapse, and often frequent UTIs (urinary tract or bladder infections)

-- People experiencing bowel control problems including leaking bowels, chronic constipation, bowel prolapse (rectocele) and inability to empty your bowels completely.
+- People experiencing bowel control problems, including leaking bowels, chronic constipation, bowel prolapse (rectocele), and inability to empty the bowels completely

-- People experiencing pelvic pain including pain in the genital region (all genders), pain with bladder or bowel emptying.
+- People experiencing pelvic pain, including pain in the genital region (all genders) or pain with bladder or bowel emptying.
 Often this pain may be due to underlying conditions such as IC (interstitial cystitis) or endometriosis.

-I know this for sure, I LOVE what I DO.
+I know this for sure: I LOVE what I do.
 I am privileged to work with patients who will entrust me with some of their most private and intimate issues.
-I look forward to contributing to this forum and hopefully will help more people recognize that there is help for these types of problems.
+I look forward to contributing to this forum.
+Hopefully, it will help more people recognize that there is help for these types of problems.